blockchain-wmt/blockchain-automation-framework/platforms/hyperledger-fabric/configuration/roles/create/users/Readme.md

 This task copies the generate-user-crypto.sh from scripts folder to  specified destination folder

 #### 2. Changing the permission of msp files
-This task chnages the permission required for creating msp files
+This task changes the permission required for creating msp files

 #### 3. Copy generate_crypto.sh file using the CA Tools
 This task pushes the above file to CA CLI Pod.